-Start by identifying a short list of key clients (it could be as few as five) who you will start providing business advisory services to.
+Start by identifying a shortlist of key clients (it could be as few as five) to who you will start providing business advisory services.
 Use the following characteristics to select key clients:

-Client relationship: Identify clients that you already have a strong relationship with.
+Client relationship: Identify clients that you already have a strong relationship.
 You will be more comfortable and they will be more receptive as you introduce new services.

 Business health: Select a few clients with poor financial health.
 They will perceive your services as a need rather than an unnecessary expense.

 Step 2: The Discovery Process

 The next step in the process is to develop a strategy for your firm to approach the list of target clients.
 Thinking about the needs of each business, what’s going on in their industry, their goals, what resources your Miami Accountants has to offer them, and ultimately how to communicate those services to them.
 Such a discovery process could include client surveys or merely conversations with clients to gauge their satisfaction with your firm and understand their business needs better.

 Once you’ve assessed your clients thoroughly, you are now ready to alert them of your advisory services.
 There are a few ways of doing this: